Sanjay-A-Menon/FES256/README.md

 version of the SHA256 cracker is been developed using this core.

 ## Introduction
-Hardware implementation of the SHA-256 cryptographic.
+Hardware implementation of the SHA-256 cryptographic function.
 The implementation is written in C++(Vivado HLS) compliant code.

 The hardware implementation is complemented by a functional model written in Python.